ccn0/usui/README.md

 * `version: ""`

-`USUI.version` returns the version of USUI the script is currently using.
+`USUI.version` is a string that returns the version of USUI the script is currently using.
 This exists to get the version of USUI you're using to make sure you're up to date, and as metadata.

 * `popups: []`